-Ellen J. Kennedy, Ph.D., Executive Director, has received many awards for her work, including Distinguished Alumni Award from Northern Michigan University, Woman of Valor Award from Forward Global Women, Liberty Bell Award from Ramsey County Bar Association, ’50 Over 50′ from AARP Minnesota, Outstanding Citizen from the Anne Frank Center, New York, Higher Education Leader of the Year from the National Society for Experiential Education, Outstanding Service Award from the Midwest Sociological Society, Community Service Award from the University of Minnesota, Human Rights Award from the United Nations Office of Church Women United, Change-maker Award from the Minnesota Women’s Press, and she is designated as a Prominent Minnesotan for her human rights work.
+Ellen J. Kennedy, Ph.D., Executive Director, has received many awards for her work, including the Director’s Community Leadership Award from the FBI, Distinguished Alumni Award from Northern Michigan University, Woman of Valor Award from Forward Global Women, Liberty Bell Award from Ramsey County Bar Association, ’50 Over 50′ from AARP Minnesota, Outstanding Citizen from the Anne Frank Center, New York, Higher Education Leader of the Year from the National Society for Experiential Education, Outstanding Service Award from the Midwest Sociological Society, Community Service Award from the University of Minnesota, Human Rights Award from the United Nations Office of Church Women United, Change-maker Award from the Minnesota Women’s Press, and she is designated as a Prominent Minnesotan for her human rights work.
 Kennedy has a BA degree from the University of Michigan, three masters’ degrees, and two doctorate degrees from the University of Minnesota.
 Dr. Kennedy is the representative of World Without Genocide to the UN Department of Communications.

 952-693-5206